mateussouzaweb/kvm-qemu-virtualization-guide/Docs/3 - Virtualization Hooks.md

 GPU:

-- ``--main-gpu-passthrough``: Enables **single GPU passthrough** support in KVM/QEMU virtual machines, by automatically attach/detach the GPU from the host and dynamically attach it to the VM and vice versa (please notice that this is required only if your setup contains only one GPU.
-This also will end the current host display session, requiring login again after VM has been stopped).
+- ``--gpu-passthrough=$ID,$VGA,$AUDIO``: Enables **GPU passthrough** support in KVM/QEMU virtual machines, by automatically attach/detach the GPU from the host and dynamically attach it to the VM and vice versa.
+This is all in one solution that works for **single GPU passthrough setups** or more.
+To passthrough the main GPU that is being used at your system, set ID as ``main``, otherwise you can set any ID for identification for example: ``nvidia``, ``amd``, ``secondary``...
+Please notice that if you set ID as ``main``, the hook will end the current host display session to free the GPU and you will be required to login again after VM has been stopped.
-- ``--gpu-reset=$ID``: Define the reset method of the referenced PCI device to *device_specific*.
-This is required if you have an AMD GPU with vendor reset bug on kernel 5.15+.

 CPU: